Copper indium gallium selenide solar cell: Structure

 The most common device structure for CIGS solar cells is shown in the diagram (see Figure 1: Structure of a CIGS device).
 Soda-lime glass of about of 1–3 millimetres thickness is commonly used as a substrate, because the glass sheets contains sodium, which has been shown to yield a substantial open-circuit voltage increase, notably through surface and grain boundary defects passivation.
 However, many companies are also looking at lighter and more flexible substrates such as polyimide or metal foils.
 A molybdenum (Mo) metal layer is deposited (commonly by sputtering) which serves as the back contact and reflects most unabsorbed light back into the CIGS absorber.
 Following molybdenum deposition a p-type CIGS absorber layer is grown by one of several unique methods.
 A thin n-type buffer layer is added on top of the absorber.
 The buffer is typically cadmium sulfide (CdS) deposited via chemical bath deposition.
-The buffer is overlaid with a thin, intrinsic zinc oxide layer (i-ZnO) which is capped by a thicker, aluminum (Al) doped ZnO layer.
+The buffer is overlaid with a thin, intrinsic zinc oxide layer (i-ZnO) which is capped by a thicker, aluminium (Al) doped ZnO layer.
 The i-ZnO layer is used to protect the CdS and the absorber layer from sputtering damage while depositing the ZnO:Al window layer, since the latter is usually deposited by DC sputtering, known as a damaging process.
 The Al doped ZnO serves as a transparent conducting oxide to collect and move electrons out of the cell while absorbing as little light as possible.

 The CuInSe2-based materials that are of interest for photovoltaic applications include several elements from groups I, III and VI in the periodic table.
 These semiconductors are especially attractive for solar applications because of their high optical absorption coefficients and versatile optical and electrical characteristics, which can in principle be manipulated and tuned for a specific need in a given device.